Money Attracts Money

 Wealth Managers Manage… Wealth?

 The three men did not immediately claim the multimillion-dollar prize.
-In fact, they kept quiet so long, the state put up billboards urging the winners to come forward to claim their winnings.
+They kept quiet so long; the state put up billboards urging the winners to come forward to claim their winnings.
 It was only after the men carefully planned for their impending wealth by doing tax and estate planning, did they come forward.

 At the time, there were a lot of angry people.
 Mind you, this all happened during the Occupy Wall Street movement.
 At the time, there were demonstrators at the nearby Zuccotti Park who were making a stink about the top 1% getting richer off the backs of the rest of the population.

-The men claim that they would donate a “significant amount” to various charities; however, there are no records indicating they made good on that promise.
+The men claim that they would donate a “significant amount” to various charities; however, no records are indicating they made good on that promise.

 Move Over, Rich Businessmen!

 The three-already rich lottery winners are not the only ones that play the poor man’s game.
 Even celebrities and wealthy athletes try to get in on the millions—you know because our support (after all, we buy their music, watch their movies, and go to their sporting events) is not enough… Now they have to try to cash in on our attempts to get rich, too.